dinespoulsen/bowling-challenge/README.md

 Checking the score and gaining extra frames.
 ![alt tag](./extraFrames.png)

-Taking care edge cases when entering in scores.
+Taking care of edge cases when entering in scores.

 ![alt tag](./edgeCase.png)